Medical Information

 Adverse Reactions

-• Most common adverse reactions (incidence ≥5%) are: nausea, diarrhea, vomiting, constipation, abdominal pain, headache, fatigue, dyspepsia, dizziness, abdominal distention, eructation, hypoglycemia in patients with type 2 diabetes, flatulence, gastroenteritis, gastroesophageal reflux disease, and nasopharyngitis
+• Most common adverse reactions (incidence ≥5%) are: nausea, diarrhea, vomiting, constipation, abdominal pain, headache, fatigue, dyspepsia, dizziness, abdominal distention, eructation, hypoglycemia in patients with T2D, flatulence, gastroenteritis, gastroesophageal reflux disease, and nasopharyngitis

 Drug Interactions

 • Wegovy® causes a delay of gastric emptying and has the potential to impact the absorption of concomitantly administered oral medications.
-Monitor the effects of oral medications concomitantly administered with Wegovy®
+Monitor the effects of oral medications concomitantly administered with Wegovy®.
+Consider increased clinical or laboratory monitoring for medications that have a narrow therapeutic index or that require clinical monitoring

 Use in Specific Populations